Hellenika Cultured Creamery

 Gelato company based in Seattle, Washington, U.S.

-Hellenika Cultured Creamery is a cultured gelato company based in Seattle, Washington.
+Hellenika Cultured Creamery is a cultured gelato company based in Seattle, Washington, United States.
 The business operates shops at Pike Place Market and in the University District.

 Description

 In Seattle, Hellenika Cultured Creamery operates at Pike Place Market and in the University District.
 The Pike Place Market shop offers twelve flavors of cultured gelato.
 Seating is not available.
 The interior has blue and white tiles, a stainless steel counter, and a kitchen at the back of the shop.
 Among gelato flavors are coconut ube, dutch chocolate, fairy bread, honey lavender, honey macadamia, honeydew mint, lemon curd, London fog (made with Earl Grey tea from nearby MarketSpice, marionberry, pistachio, and vanilla malt.
 According to KING-TV, Hellenika uses cultures that "are more understated than those used in traditional yogurt" so the "tangy taste is less intense and more flavorful".

 History

 Siblings Alex, Connie, and Pete Apostolopoulos are co-founders of Hellenika, which opened in the space previously occupied by Bavarian Meats in 2023.